PanithanS/Webcam-Pose-Estimation-Walking-Speed-Measurement/readme.md

 #First we need to install the pytorch
-We use condition Windows + Conda + Python + CPU see more in the PyTorch site: https://pytorch.org/get-started/locally/ -conda install pytorch torchvision torchaudio cpuonly -c pytorch
+We use condition Windows + Conda + Python + CPU see more on the PyTorch site: https://pytorch.org/get-started/locally/ -conda install pytorch torchvision torchaudio cpuonly -c pytorch